 Designing movement through architectural space

-This time I was directed to approach via the employee route (possibly an oversight, but then with McLaren you never know) an intriguing journey designed to cleanse your mind as you enter this sanctuary.
-Foster worked closely with the then McLaren Automotive boss Ron Dennis in the design of this place so every element, every little detail (even the flower arrangements in the lobby) are composed.
-Much like the Formula One and high-performance road cars that are created here, nothing is purely decorative in this building.
+On our last visit, we entered via the employee route.
+It offers an intriguing journey designed to cleanse your mind as you enter this sanctuary.
+Foster worked closely with the former McLaren Automotive boss Ron Dennis in the design of this place so every element, every little detail (even the flower arrangements in the lobby) are composed.
+Much like Formula 1 and high-performance road cars that are created here, nothing is purely decorative in this building.

-The ‘cleansing’ tunnel leads you to a portal – a small circular lift that transports you up and into the HQ’s open space where race cars past and present are displayed clearly against the backdrop of the lake.
+The ‘cleansing’ tunnel leads you to a portal – a small circular lift that transports you up and into the HQ’s open space where racecars past and present are displayed clearly against the backdrop of the lake.
 The experience is cinematic in its most brilliant sense, and yes mildly James Bond in theme.
-At McLaren, the building’s exterior and interior design is choreographing our movement and perhaps shaping our psyche – even us visitors to the centre.
-Walking around the polished and serene environment here you almost feel like whispering, walking on tiptoes… I am told staff here do not eat at their desks – instead they are encouraged to share time together in the canteen for working at a car plant is a very collaborative effort.
+At McLaren, the building’s exterior and interior design is choreographing our movement and perhaps shaping the psyche.
+Walking around the polished and serene environment, you almost feel like whispering, walking on tiptoes.

 The production facility is equally alluring for it does not resemble any other car factory on the planet.
 It is almost clinical in its cleanliness; the cars and components are lined up with such precision, and even the non-automated car making side runs smoothly as if automated.